 2. Get everyone registered: all members of the group should join the European Solidarity Corps Portal.

-3. Have a PIC number: one member of the group takes the role of ‘group leader’ and registers on the Participant Portal to obtain a Participant Identification Code (PIC).
+3. Have an OID number: one member of the group takes the role of group leader and registers on the Organisation Registration System (ORS) to obtain an Organisation Identification (OID).
 Alternatively, you can identify an organisation that is willing to apply on your behalf (either they already have an OID, or they will obtain one).
 If you previously registered on the Participant Portal and had a Participant Identification Code (PIC), you will have automatically been given an OID.

 4. Do your homework: it’s time to get geeky!
 Read the specific guidance and watch tutorials on writing your application to know what to expect when filling the form.

 5. Create your project: structure your ideas with our planner, cross check it with the guide for applicants and fill the application webform in.

 6. Submit your application.
 Don’t miss the deadline, and good luck!